 Trading and Origination

 We have grown to be a significant UK market participant in trading and origination and are a major provider of Power Purchase Agreements to independent generators of renewable electricity.
-Earlier this year we launched energy services business with sales of renewable electricity and customer support to the industrial and commercial market.
+In the second quarter of 2013, we launched energy services business with sales of renewable electricity and customer support to the industrial and commercial market.

 Overall Statkraft has invested significantly in the UK and helped to create highly skilled British jobs both directly and through the supply chain.
 The UK is our strategic base for offshore wind development in Europe and we are committed to investing further into the UK energy market.